janebmckenna/Milestone-Project2/testing.md

 ![Index](assets/images/testing/Lighthouse%20Audit%20-%20index.png)

-WhenI initally ran the lighthouse audit there were two what I deemed significant issues
+When I initally ran the lighthouse audit there were two what I deemed significant issues
 1. Meta decription.
 While this isn't really nessicary for this project I felt it would be best practice to add.
 2. No label for the input box on the Maths game for accessibility purposes.